usozbilir/roofit-multicpu-benchmark/README.md

   - writes all results to the `results/` directory.

 - `results/`
-  Example output from a completed run, organised by event size and run label.
+  Output directory created locally when you run the benchmark.
+It is organised by event size and run label.
+Each event-size directory typically contains:
-  Inside each event-size directory you will find:
   - `data_dir/csv/`  – timing results,
   - `data_dir/json/` – configuration and system info,
   - `data_dir/logs/` – full benchmark log,